Skip to main content

 What the Process Looks Like When the Criteria Genuinely Apply

-For people whose situation does meet the ATO criteria — typically genuinely necessary medical treatment that meets the four conditions above — the process is:
+For people whose situation may meet the ATO criteria, the published process is:

-- Get reports from two registered medical practitioners.
-One must be a specialist in the relevant area.
-The reports must address the specific ATO criteria.
+1. Obtain the required medical reports.
+For most medical-treatment applications, the ATO requires reports from two registered medical practitioners.
+One must be recognised in the medical specialty relevant to the treatment.
+The reports must address the ATO criteria.

-- Apply directly to the ATO online.
+2. Apply directly to the ATO online.
 Applications are made through the ATO's online portal, not through the super fund and not through the treating doctor's practice.
+Services Australia's guidance on how to apply for early release of superannuation also confirms the application sits with the applicant and the ATO, not the super fund.

 What "Acute or Chronic Pain" Means in This Context